kronosapiens/kronosapiens.github.io/_posts/2015-08-11-permissions-and-chef-pt1.md

 That's not all, though.
 We are going to configure `uwsgi` to read and write to an [internal socket](https://en.wikipedia.org/wiki/Unix_domain_socket), which will be created and owned by the process (and thus by the user which began the process). `nginx` is going to need access to this socket in order to communicate with `uwsgi`.
 We enable this by setting `uwsgi` to run in the `www-data` **group**.
 Remember, the `www-data` user is (probably) the only member of the `www-data` group.
 Placing `uwsgi` into that group is then tantamount to saying that the `www-data` user has access to that process and the files it creates; in this case, allowing the `www-data` user (and thus the `nginx` processes) to read and write to the shared socket file.

+The underlying principle here is that while perfect security may be impossible (or maybe not?), it is always wise to present "the smallest possible surface" to an attacker.
+Rather than have five processes at risk of being compromised, let's have just one.
+If a permission isn't strictly necessary, take it away.

 ### 5. Conclusion

 We've covered a lot of ground so far, and there's a lot left to do.
-In this post, we did a deep dive into unix-style user and file management, and are feeling pretty comfortable with how users, files, and permissions work on a server.
+In this post, we did a deep dive into Unix-style user and file management, and are feeling pretty comfortable with how users, files, and permissions work on a server.

 In part II of this series, we'll take a look at Chef and how to incorporate users, files, and permissions into a rock-solid piece of automated infrastructure.